timchurches/smaRts/parallel-package/R-parallel-package-example.md

 ---------
 This short investigation of the _parallel_ package for R, was motvated by a demonstration of parallel processing with R given by Dr Jan Luts of the School of Mathematical Sciences at the University of Technology Sydney (UTS).
 The example function shown below is a slightly modified version of a function used by Jan in his demonstration (thanks to Jan for making a copy of his code available).

-A much better resource for the _parallel_ pakage thanthis document is the [fairly extensive vignette](http://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf) for it!
+A much better resource for the _parallel_ pakage than this document is the [fairly extensive vignette](http://stat.ethz.ch/R-manual/R-devel/library/parallel/doc/parallel.pdf) for it!

 ### Threading and processes
 Each instance of R running on a computer is typically just a single process, which itself is essentially single-threaded (although that is slowly changing with each new version of R).
 What that means is that an R process will use the resources of only one CPU core.
 If your computer has one CPU chip with two cores (as do most recent laptops and desktop computers), then a single R session (running in a single process) will  use only half the available CPU power of that computer.
 Higher-end laptop and desktop computers (eg recent Macbook Pro laptops) typically have quad-core CPUs, and servers typically have two or four CPU chips each with between 4 and 12 cores - thus up to 48 cores in total.
 Some shared memory (NUMA) high-performance computing (HPC) machines make thousands of CPU cores available to the operating system.
 Running a single R process on such machines clearly under-utilises their capabilities.